 3) The oil circuit passageways drilled into the pump castings were relatively small bore and in some applications would become blocked by contaminants or degraded oil which was difficult to remove.

-4) The applications for this type of vacuum pump required single stage and two stage versions to be available.
-Typically the single stage versions are used for higher pressure industrial applications and the two stage versions for lower pressure scientific applications.
+4) The applications for this type of vacuum pump required a single stage and two stage versions to be available.
+Typically the single stage versions are used for higher pressure industrial applications and the two-stage versions for lower pressure scientific applications.
 The EM lab sized range included six models.